cksystemsteaching/CS4All/documentation.md

 * our function pointers only work if the function is already defined
 * it is not possible to use the function pointers if the function is defined later
 * it is also not possible to use the function as a function parameter
+* in principle our version of function pointers is compatible with gcc, however it isn't a good style without the types
 * only the testcases (test_fctptr_global_before_int.c, test_fctptr_global_before_void.c, test_fctptr_local_before_int.c, test_fctptr_local_before_void.c) work without errors and warnings

 __New possibilities address operator__